skipjack/react-banner/src/site/content/customization.md

             logo="My Logo"
             url={ window.location.pathname }
-            link={ CustomLink } // Pass our custom link component links={[
+            link={ CustomLink } // Pass our custom link component items={[
-                { "title": "Example Link", "url": "/example" }, { "title": "Another", "url": "/another" },
+                { "content": "Example Link", "url": "/example" }, { "content": "Another", "url": "/another" },
-                { "title": "Link w/ Children", "url": "/children", "children": [ { "title": "John", "url": "/children/john" },
+                { "content": "Child Links", "url": "/children", "children": [ { "content": "John", "url": "/children/john" },
-                    { "title": "Jill", "url": "/children/jill" },
+                    { "content": "Jill", "url": "/children/jill" },
-                    { "title": "Jack", "url": "/children/jack" }
+                    { "content": "Jack", "url": "/children/jack" }
                 ]}
             ]} />
     )
 }
 ```

-> **Note:** If all you'd like to customize is the styling of links, there is no need to pass a custom component.
-Simply fork and edit the stylesheet as you wish.
+> __Note:__ If all you'd like to customize is the styling of items, there is
+> no need to pass a custom component.
+Simply fork and edit the stylesheet as
+> you wish.

 ## The Stylesheet

-This component comes with a [base stylesheet][4] that is meant to be forked and extended.
-Most people will at least need to change the color scheme to match their own branding.
-We encourage you to tweak the layout to suit your needs as well but will only officially support the base stylesheet provided.
-Most minor layout changes should be fine, but changing the layout of bits like the search bar could cause some funkiness.
+This component comes with a [base stylesheet][4] that is meant to be forked
+and extended.
+Most people will at least need to change the color scheme to
+match their own branding.
+We encourage you to tweak the layout to suit your
+needs as well but will only officially support the base stylesheet provided.
+Most minor layout changes should be fine, but changing the layout of bits like
+the search bar could cause some funkiness.

 Below are some design variations people have come up with.
-If you work some magic of your own please [ping me][5] and I'll add it to the list!
+If you work some
+magic of your own please [ping me][5] and I'll add it to the list!

-> TODO: Add screenshots
+> @todo add screenshots

 [1]: http://getbem.com/naming/